 Many people use various, sometimes complicated, techniques to attain some sort of peace or equilibrium.
 If these work to bring about an uninterrupted state of harmony, then that is good.
 However they are often only partially effective and can become a crutch which no longer serves any purpose.
 But there are many simple actions available to all that can be taken to assist the process in becoming more conscious.
 Some of these are listed below:

-1. Observing the breathing provides a wonderful insight into the wonder of life.
-At a point between each breath there’s a pause in which the inhaling and exhaling is neutralised and all is at rest.
+- Observing the breathing provides a wonderful insight into the wonder of life.
+At a point between each breath there’s a space in which the inhaling and exhaling is neutralised and all is at rest.
 This still point is real and, when made conscious, can be effective in calming the mind and allowing things to be seen in a different light.

 The possibilities are endless, and can be made an adventure when life is able to manifest in a creative and spiritually productive way.
 The momentum of the mind, however, is the obstacle as it disturbs the emotional body of self.
 This clouds the perception and slows down the intelligence considerably to a degraded emotional frequency.
 Vigilance is the way to master the mind’s incessant need to be continually active.
 Great effort is necessary to be reminded to be alert and present in the body – until the practice becomes effortless as an autonomous, but deeply conscious, state of being.
 Being present in the senses creates a natural perimeter of space, not unlike a moat that surrounds a castle to keep any hostile forces at bay.